 Lost Province Brewing Company

-Who would have thought this small North Carolina town would have such an awesome place to drink!
-Lost Province is a local frontrunner of the best restaurants and breweries in Boone.
-Set in the heart of downtown, its name pays homage to its homebase.
+Who would have thought this small North Carolina town would have an excellent place to drink?
+Lost Province is a local frontrunner of Boone’s best restaurants and breweries.
+Set in the heart of downtown, its name pays homage to its home base.
 The three counties of Ashe, Allegheny, and Watauga are known collectively as the lost province due to the historic geographic isolation of the area.

-The large copper-clad wood fired oven is a centerpiece in this mountain mecca for delightful dishes and drafts.
+The large copper-clad wood-fired oven is a centerpiece in this mountain mecca for delightful dishes and drafts.
 Their gastropub fares are made with local and organic ingredients.
-Everything is handmade in-house from scratch, including po’boys, pita wraps, pork chop sandwiches, and Neapolitan style pizzas.
+Everything is handmade in-house, including po’boys, pita wraps, pork chop sandwiches, and Neapolitan-style pizzas.
 They partner with several local farms to support their regional economy as well.

-Their microbrewery consistently churns out authentic and innovative craft beers, with a wide selection of styles.
-They distribute across the state, and are known for their colorful designs and witty names.
+Their microbrewery consistently churns out authentic and innovative craft beers with various styles.
+They distribute statewide and are known for their colorful designs and funny names.
 The Sour to the People is a Sour New England Style IPA that has impressed the masses.
-The Kiss My Grits Southern style lager is an instant classic in its own right.
+The Kiss My Grits Southern-style lager is an instant classic in its own right.

-The decor is relaxed and open for a down home feel that makes it easy to relax comfortably.
-There is plenty of seating in the spacious taproom, which is often lively and full of friends and families sharing a laugh and pint.
+The decor is relaxed and open for a down-home feel, making it easy to relax comfortably.
+The spacious taproom has plenty of seating, which is often lively and full of friends and families sharing a laugh and pint.
 They host many community events, such as trivia night or Beer 101 classes.

 Appalachian Mountain Brewery

-They support the We Can So You Can Foundation, protecting and revitalizing local people, mountains and rivers.
+They support the We Can So You Can Foundation, protecting and revitalizing local people, mountains, and rivers.
 In addition, they work closely with Bee Downtown, the Longleaf Alliance, and the Hunger and Health Coalition.
 They often host events and live music performances.
-The beer garden is verdant oasis, tucked away with plenty of fresh mountain air perfect for enjoying your beer in peace.
+The beer garden is a verdant oasis with plenty of fresh mountain air, perfect for enjoying your beer in peace.

-A true beer pioneer of the area, you can’t talk about the best restaurants and breweries in Boone without mentioning Appalachian Mountain Brewery.
+A true beer pioneer of the area, you can’t talk about Boone’s best restaurants and breweries without mentioning Appalachian Mountain Brewery.

 Booneshine Brewing Company

-Boonshine is a beacon of all that is good in the craft beer and fine cuisine scene.
-They have a passion for caring about their local community, and it shines through in all they do.
+Booneshine is a beacon of all good in craft beer and fine cuisine.
+They care about their local community, which shines through in all they do.
 The tasting room at this Boone brewery has a warm and welcoming atmosphere that feels modern and cozy, perfect for sharing some laughs and libations with loved ones.

 Their beer garden is a lush landscape for the same, underneath the warm Carolina sunshine.
-Craft drafts are deliciously diverse, with options of Pilsners, IPAs, Pale Ales, Porters, and more.
+Craft drafts are deliciously diverse, with Pilsners, IPAs, Pale Ales, Porters, and more options.
 The Golden Hour IPA is a refreshing take on a double IPA style, and it’s a smooth drinking homage to the high country landscape.
-The South Fork Grapefruit Gose references one of the oldest rivers in the world, and a beloved waterway in Boone.
+The South Fork Grapefruit Gose references one of the oldest rivers in the world and a beloved waterway in Boone.
 It’s light and flavorful, often described as Summer in a glass.

-Their partnership with the iconic local Stick Boy Bakery ensures fresh and fantastic breads as a part of many of these plates.
-Between the Flatbread Pizzas and Southern Style Sandwiches, the menu at Boonshine brings mouth watering meals to the table every time.
+Their partnership with the iconic local Stick Boy Bakery ensures fresh and fantastic bread as a part of many of these plates.
+Between the Flatbread Pizzas and Southern Style Sandwiches, the menu at Booneshine brings mouth-watering meals to the table every time.